Some interesting projects I have worked on…

 My driving interest in coding and the insides of computers stayed with me.
 I wrote shareware and had software published on cover disks, I edited the work of our coding contributors and I researched and wrote countless technical articles.
 In all, I wrote around one million published words.

 I might still be doing that if the new millennium had not brought winter to the industry.
 Accountants stalked the corridors and quality was eroded by cost cutting.
 I was never one to take easy ways out of filling pages.
 Readers deserved better than recycled material or trivial, under-researched space fillers.
-I eventually tired of fighting a tide that seemed unlikely to turn and decided to step back, reasess and move on.
+Eventually I tired of fighting the tide and decided to step back, reassess and move on.

-While mulling my next move I kept the finances afloat by selling my own brand of premium art products over the internet.
-A few thousand sales later, I understood that being an online shop proprietor had its attractions but was not enough.
+While mulling my next move I kept the finances afloat by selling my own brand of premium art products.
+A few thousand sales later, I understood that being an online shop proprietor had its merits but was not enough.
 I remained a techie who fetched up in publishing, never fully becoming a media person who covered tech.
 I still loved the challenge and creativity of writing software.

 That persuaded me to revive 1985's Plan A to become a full-time developer.
-I sold my Luxartis art brand (it's still out there) and set about my third career.
+I sold my Luxartis art brand (it's still out there in 2020) and set about my next career.

 A fortuitous opening in 2007 saw me become the production programmer at a busy digital printing company.
 I talked my way into the deep end, somehow stayed afloat, grew into and eventually outgrew the job.

 In 2012, I moved to a semi-freelance role in which I split my time between local engineering software company Dot Software and other clients.
-This has greatly broadened my experience into diverse industries, project types and development technologies.
+We are still together and our association has greatly broadened my experience into diverse industries, project types and development technologies.